Digital Transformation Means More Than Going Paperless

 If a consulting firm ran a strategic planning exercise, they might present participants with the following conditions at the outset: One camp of companies has explored and invested in new, cutting-edge technologies to digitize and digitalize (not the same, but more on that shortly) most of their processes and their business models.
-Camp two has only haphazardly tackled the subject of digitization because they're waiting to see what competitors do and trying to avoid stirring anxiety among the employees with an overwhelming amount of new tech.
-Every time a pilot is launched, they keep asking: “What is digital transformation, and what does it mean for our corporation?”
+Camp two has only haphazardly tackled the subject of digitization because they're waiting to see what market competitors do and are trying to avoid stirring anxiety among the employees with an overwhelming amount of new tech.
+Every time a pilot is launched, they keep asking: “What is digital transformation, and what does it mean for our corporation?”.

 Now, consider holding that guessing game today, and the organizers would throw in a global health crisis with deep and dark consequences for the global economy, with businesses shuttered for months, supply chains disrupted, cash- and contactless payments on the rise, and the general realization dawning on people that the way we’ve done things may change for good.
 In short, digital transformation is a highly volatile brew worth thinking about.

 Digital transformation was previously considered a fundamental change to how business is conducted, and businesses are organized and run.
-Digital transformation is at its core utilizing the available technology to improve a process or currently manual task within your business such as shortening the time it takes to complete the task, making the task or process more efficient and overall saving your business money.
+Digital transformation is at its core utilizing available technology to improve a process or currently manual task within your business such as shortening the time it takes to complete the activity, making the work or process more efficient, and overall saving your business money.
 One, companies ought to digitize their act, meaning they would turn their formerly paper-based operations into a stream of bits, or 1s and 0s that will save them time and money.
 Two, and it’s even more important, digitalizing your operations and business model means completely rethinking and often re-inventing the core of the enterprise's development.

-A business that can attract and engage customers through online or mobile channels, that can cut down on client churn and better manage relationships with suppliers and vendors electronically, profoundly changes its practices and its culture in ways that go beyond just going paperless.
+A business that can attract and engage customers through online or mobile channels, that can cut down on client churn and better manage relationships with suppliers and vendors electronically, is profoundly changing its practices and its culture in ways that go beyond just going paperless.
 That’s even more relevant when their economy is in turmoil.

 New Rules for Navigating Through the Digital Age in a Post-COVID World

 Julie Sweet, CEO of consulting firm Accenture, argued in Fortune recently that COVID-19 has given the game of digital transformation five new rules: “For most companies, the ‘brutal facts’ will reveal that they are even further behind on their digital journey than they realized and that the bar has been raised.
-To leapfrog the competition, CEOs need to rethink transformation and follow a new set of rules.”
+To leapfrog the competition, CEOs need to rethink transformation and follow a new set of rules”.

 Here they are: “Fast-forward to the cloud.
 Build your digital ‘A-Team.’
 Be a learner.
 Move at ‘lean’ speed.
-Act with purpose.”
+Act with purpose”.
 And her advice is just one of many, many more that all argue the same.
 A crisis is a chance for a business to transform their strategy and embrace digital transformation.
 It's clear that the time to start is now.

 The finance function and the accounts payable team are a good case in point of what potentially lies in this holistic and thoughtful approach to digital transformation.
 Until recently, not much progress had been made to rethink one of the oldest jobs in the world: paying the guy who delivers a product to your shop.